Tjoms99/xiao_sense_nrf52840_battery_lib/README.md

 </p>

 ## Overview
-This library is designed to manage the battery charging functionality of the XIAO BLE Sense board.
+This library is designed to manage the battery charging functionality of the XIAO BLE and XIAO BLE Sense board.
 It supports the following features for a 3.7V LiPo battery:

 - Reading battery voltage.
 - Setting charging modes (fast or slow).